silkflo/Pong/README.md

     - Endless achievment if all challenges are won with all your lives
     - Free play during transition level
     - 3 Levels
-      - Customize level
+      - Customize level : Level with ostacle
-      - Time challenge
+      - Time challenge : 1 minute to clear the level
-      - Fast Ball
+      - Fast Ball : Ball speed up every 2 shots.
+Back to normal speed on life lost
     - Success Panel
       - Retry
       - Next Level